 From Auckland, Air New Zealand flies 1 hour 50 minutes to Queenstown, which is a beautiful little airport in a small town of 30,000 people.

-Enough about travels.
+Enough about travel.
 The big story of Queenstown is the unique, local, authentic experiences.
 They’ve got more of them in one place than any incentive travel destination.

 TSS Earnslaw and Walter Peak